 Flowers, chandan, haldi kumkum is put on the image.
 Prasad is offered.
-Lamp is lit and dhoop is also offered to the image.
+A lamp is lit and a dhoop is also offered to the image.
 Once the pooja is completed the Prasad is distributed among the devotees.

 It is said that women who observe a fast on this day will get rid of the troubles and problems that they may be facing.
 According to legend the widowed daughter of Brahmin couple was infested with worms.
 She was asked to observe a fast on the day of Rishi Pancham.

-The seven sages have very high importance in Hindus.
+The seven sages have very high importance among Hindus.
 This is the day when these powerful and noble seven rishis are worshipped.
 Praying on this day surely helps one get rid of problems.